RaresMihail/TilesViewFilters/README.md

   - category filter;
   - price filter slider.

- Yes, all the filters work and the everything is functional.
+ All the filters work and everything is functional.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.